The Pulse at Dartmouth Program: Frequently Asked Questions

-There are many benefits of partnering with a 3rd party, however one of the more important is that a 3rd party allows for anonymity between the individual participant and Dartmouth College for health data collecting and reporting purposes.
+There are many benefits of partnering with a 3rd party, however one of the more important ones is that a 3rd party allows for anonymity between the individual participant and Dartmouth College for health data collecting and reporting purposes.

 1. How do I join the Pulse at Dartmouth program?

-All active, regular employees who regularly work 20 hours per week, at least nine months each year (sometimes referred to as "benefits eligible") are eligible to elect the Pulse at Dartmouth program as their wellness program option.
-Spouses who are enrolled on the employee's Dartmouth College health plan are also eligible to participate if the employee elected Pulse as their wellness program option.
+All active, regular employees who regularly work 20 hours per week, at least nine months each year (sometimes referred to as "benefits eligible") are eligible to elect the Pulse at Dartmouth program as their wellness benefit option.
+Spouses who are enrolled on the employee's Dartmouth College health plan are also eligible to participate if the employee elected Pulse as their wellness benefit option.
 Employees and spouses should join Pulse at dartgo.org/joinpulse.* Please note: the Pulse program is offered to employees as a benefit of employment and not as part of the group health plan.

 As a Pulse member, you can invite up to 10 family members or friends from outside of Dartmouth College to join and support you in the program for FREE!
 Your invitees can create challenges, compare stats, track their healthy habits, and more.
 Your invitees are unable to participate in company challenges and they are not eligible to receive rewards.
 Invitees must be 14 years or older.
 Please do not invite any Dartmouth eligible employees/spouses to participate through the friends and family option.

 3. Is there a preferred web browser to use when engaging with the Pulse at Dartmouth program?